ST10172466/Prog7312POE/readme.md

 ## **2. Clone the Repository**

 1. **Copy the Repository Link**:
-   - Navigate to the repository page (e.g., on GitHub).
+   - Navigate to the repository page.
    - Click the **Code** button and copy the HTTPS or SSH link.
+   - Or use the link provided: https://github.com/ST10172466/Prog7312POE.git

 2. **Open Visual Studio**:
    - Launch Visual Studio.